edawson/dawdl/README.md

 4. They have no ENTRYPOINT or CMD defined (i.e. they call `bash` when run).
 This is essential when targeting them to run on FireCloud.

+All of these should be publicly available as both the Dockerfiles and images.

 ## Tasks
 Tasks are defined in the task directory.
 A WDL task usually defines a small unit of work (e.g. index a BAM file) that may be part of a larger workflow composed of many tasks.

 In dawdl, the [tasks](https://github.com/edawson/dawdl/blob/master) directory contains tasks for various tools.
 Tasks for the same tool are defined in a single file named for the base command (e.g. `samtools sort` and `samtools index` are defined in `samtools.wdl).

+To be pushed to FireCloud, WDLs must contain a workflow definition, so all the tasks here have a dummy workflow definition at the bottom of the WDL.

 ## Workflows
 Workflows are composed of tasks linked together by "plumbing," which describes the order and dependencies of component tasks.
 Where possible, I have implemented parallelization in workflows using the Scatter-Gather paradigm described in WDL.